ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 recommendations for writing IFUNC resolvers apply to the GNU glibc dynamic loader.
 Other dynamic linkers may have fewer requirements.

- * IFUNC resolver functions must not call a function that may require IFUNC initialization.
+ * An IFUNC resolver function must not call a function that may itself require IFUNC initialization.
 If the IFUNC initialization for the called function has not occured then undefined behavior results.

  * In position-independent code an IFUNC resolver functions must not call a function that requires a PLT entry.
 If the IFUNC resolver